-different algorithms over different classes of input circuits.
-Suboptimality studies of existing heuristics have already been performed for other VLSI problems such as logic synthesis [22], placement [23], [24] and optimal buffer insertion [25], [26].
+None of the previous methods in the literature (except in [21], [22]) quantify their own suboptimality or focus on characterizing and investigating the suboptimalities of existing algorithms.
+There is no consistent benchmarking methodology when comparing sizing heuristics.
+Results in [21] show that sensitivity-based and continuous solution-guided approaches are not robust, as their suboptimality varies widely (from 4% to 52%) when applied to different ISCAS-85 benchmarks having nearly identical sizes.
+A more rigorous approach is needed to characterize and provide insight into the behavior of different algorithms over different classes of input circuits.
+Suboptimality studies of existing heuristics have already been performed for other VLSI problems such as logic synthesis [23], placement [24], [25] and optimal buffer insertion [26], [27].
 However, to our knowledge we are the first to investigate the suboptimalities of gate sizing heuristics in a systematic way.